 Now, before we dive headfirst into the money talk, let me give you a little heads-up about the cost of imported goods.
 You see, Costa Rican tariffs on imports can make your wallet shed a tear or two.
-So, if you’re planning on bringing your beloved Ferrari or that new iPhone 48 with all the bells and whistles, be prepared to pay a pretty penny.
+So, if you’re planning on bringing your Ferrari down or that new iPhone 48 with all the bells and whistles, be prepared to pay a pretty penny.
 And let’s not even get started on the booze—those imported libations can really put a dent in your budget.
-But fear not, my friends, for there is light at the end of the imported goods tunnel.
+But fear not, my friends, for there are some great things about living in Costa Rica.

-But wait, there’s more!
 The savings continue to pile up when it comes to services.
 Need a maid to keep your casa sparkling clean?
 No problemo!
 How about a gardener to tend to your personal slice of paradise?
 Consider it done.
 From barbers to plumbers, nail salons to attorneys (hey, we all need legal advice from time to time), Costa Rica offers an array of affordable services that won’t leave you weeping over your bank statement.
-And if you’re looking to expand your mind and impress the locals with your Spanish skills, you’ll find Spanish teachers aplenty who won’t charge you an arm and a leg.
+And if you’re looking to impress the locals with your Spanish skills, you’ll find Spanish teachers aplenty who won’t charge you an arm and a leg.

 Living the Good Life in San Ramón, Alajuela for Under $2,500 a Month